krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 As you can see, the problematic regex demonstrates increasingly poor performance on long input sequences, and scales incredibly poorly compared to the simple regex.

-Here is a log-log plot of multiplier vs execution time which illustrates this relationship:
+Below is a log-log plot of multiplier vs execution time which illustrates this relationship.
+Both the X and Y axes are scaled logarithmically to make the exponential relationship between the variables clearer.

 ![Regex performance graph](img/catastrophic_backtracking_performance_graph.png)

+As you can see, the execution time scales exponentially for the problematic regex as the input size scales.
+By contrast, the simple regex's execution time grows much more slowly and only increases by 1 order of magnitude even as the input size grows by 5 orders of magnitude!

+### Plotting code

-and the code to generate this plot:
+Here is the code used to generate this plot:

 ```python
 import matplotlib.pyplot as plt